hybridsjs/hybrids/docs/router/usage.md

 Use the definition reference to identify the target view, and eventually pass the parameters.
 As the result is an URL instance, the parameters are serialized to the query string - the complex object structures are not supported (use the [store](/store/usage.md) and pass the model identifier).

-Not connected view results in an empty string.
-It allows running unit tests over the component content property, without a need to run the whole application.
-It means, that the method does not throw, so if you forget to add the view to the stack option, it will silently return an empty string.
+!> Keep in mind that not connected view results in an empty string and the method does not throw

 ### `router.backUrl()`